 Students should put effort into presenting their work as clearly as possible.
 The paper by Ehrenberg [1] is only 4 pages long and contains good advice on technical writing.
-Strunk and

-White [10] is a guide to writing more generally.
+Strunk and White [9] is a guide to writing more generally.
 Katzoff [3] is an older report on technical writing.

 The book by Higham [2] gives very good tips on writing mathematics.
-The book of Krantz [5] is also recommended, as is the older book by Steenrod, Halmos, Schiffer and Dieudonné [9].
-Section 1 of Knuth, Larrabee and Roberts [4] is a mini-course on technical writing and there is plenty of good advice in the rest of the book too.
-The standard reference for LATEX is Lamport [6], and an excellent online guide is The Not So Short Introduction to LATEX2e [7].
+The book of Krantz [4] is also recommended, as is the older book by Steenrod, Halmos, Schiffer and Dieudonné [8].
+The standard reference for LATEX is Lamport [5], and an excellent online guide is The Not So Short Introduction to LATEX2e [6].